Blankll/note/aws/aws-storage.md

   - for large scale computing, for ML, HPC
   - its integrates with S3, When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows you to write changed data back to S3.
 FSx for Lustre provides the ability to both process the 'hot data' in a parallel and distributed fashion as well as easily store the 'cold data' on Amazon S3.
 - FSx for Wondows File Server
-  - supports SMP protocol & Windows NTFS
+  - supports SMB protocol & Windows NTFS
   - Microsoft Active Directory integration, ACLs, user quotas
   - Built on SSD scale up to 10s of GB/s
   - Can be configured to be multi-AZ